 MRI of the brain demonstrates, within the left occipital lobe, a rounded region demonstrating central high T2, low T1 signal is demonstrated.
 It is bounded by a region of relative low signal on T2 and surrounded by extensive vasogenic oedema.

-MRS (performed in the lesion) has a noisy base line but an inverted lactate peak is none the less visible, as are reduced choline, creatine, and NAA peaks.
+MRS of the lesion(TE = 144 ) has a noisy baseline but an inverted lactate peak is none the less visible, as are reduced choline, creatine, and NAA peaks.

 Findings are consistent with a cerebral abscess.

 This patient went on to have a craniotomy and drainage which confirmed the diagnosis.

 These features are characteristic of a pyogenic abscess and the diagnosis can be made with confidence.